 During his eclectic career, Becker has served as the editorial writer for a daily newspaper, executive assistant to the Attorney General of Wisconsin, Counselor to the Administrator of the U.S. Small Business Administration, Special Assistant to the Assistant Secretary for Energy Efficiency and Renewable Energy at the Department of Energy (DOE), and director of DOE’s Midwest Region.
 After leaving the government, he organized several national conferences on sustainable development, where he met and began working with national and international thought leaders to develop public policies on climate change.

-He is the author of The Indefensible Society, The 100-Day Action Plan to Save the Planet, and The Creeks Will Rise, a book about national flood policy in the United States.
+He is the author of The Indefensible Society, The 100-Day Action Plan to Save the Planet, and The Creeks Will Rise, a book about national flood policy in the United States, recently published by the Chicago Review Press.
 He is co-editor and a contributor to Democracy Unchained, a collection of essays by 38 distinguished authors on rebuilding America’s democracy.